manoel-linux/cpu-t/README.md

 # Other Projects

+- opti-gnome-wayland is a powerful program aimed at optimizing the GNOME boot process and reducing memory usage, resulting in a lighter and more efficient GNOME   - desktop environment.
+With this tool, you can enjoy a faster and more responsive experience when using GNOME, even on systems with limited resources.
+You can   - find the source code and more information about opti-gnome-wayland in the following repository: https://github.com/manoel-linux/opti-gnome-wayland

 - DEB2XBPS: A tool I developed based on the code of xdeb, specifically designed for Void Linux.
 DEB2XBPS enables the conversion of .deb packages to the .xbps  - - - format used in Void Linux, simplifying package management in this distribution.
 You can find the source code and additional information about DEB2XBPS in the - - following repository: https://github.com/manoel-linux/deb2xbps-shlibs-voidpackages.
 It is based on the xdeb.

 # Project Status